 Choose Smart Drinks

 Drink water.
 There’s no reason to drink sugary drinks on a vacation like this, unless it’s a special splurge like the homemade organic lemonade with berry foam at Be Our Guest.
 If you’re on the Disney Dining Plan, each meal comes with a drink.
 Don’t use that as an excuse to order soda.
 A bottle of water is a much better choice when you’re trying to stay hydrated.

 Avoid White Flour Carbs

 I typically avoid the rolls that are put on the table at restaurants.
 They’re generally all white flour, which isn’t good fuel.
 It’s fine to indulge occasionally, but it’s not a great idea to eat rolls with breakfast, lunch, and dinner when you’re trying to eat healthy at Disney World.

 At “all you care to enjoy” buffets, just fill your plate once with a normal amount of food.
 Don’t eat two or three plates full in order to get your money’s worth.
 If you think this will be too challenging for your family, avoid buffet meals when you plan out your schedule.

 Order a hearty salad with dressing on the side instead of a sandwich and fries.
 When possible, avoid typical kids’ meals like chicken nuggets and macaroni and cheese.
 Some menus offer special healthier meals for children.

-Be smart about it – don’t indulge in an extra dessert on a day when you’ve already splurged.
+Be smart about it, Don’t indulge in an extra dessert on a day when you’ve already splurged.
 Talk to your children ahead of time about how you’ll be dealing with treats.
 You can include this in a conversation about souvenirs, which you’ll find in great abundance throughout the parks and resorts.
-If you’ve given your children a solid real food foundation, they’ll understand why that rainbow-colored lollipop isn’t the best choice for a special dessert.
+If you’ve given your children a solid real food foundation, they’ll understand why that rainbow-colored lollipop isn’t the best choice for a special dessert day after day.